Website icon Xpert.Digital

 Software and operating system

-Android XR from Google as a platform innovation
+Google's Android XR as a platform innovation

-The Samsung Galaxy XR runs on Google's new Android XR operating system, which was specifically developed for extended reality applications.
+The Samsung Galaxy XR runs on Google's new Android XR operating system, which was specifically designed for extended reality applications.
 Android XR is based on the Android Open Source Project (AOSP) and integrates familiar Android technologies such as ARCore, Android Studio, Jetpack Compose, and Unity.

 This platform differs fundamentally from closed systems like Apple's VisionOS due to its open architecture.
 Developers can choose between various development approaches, including Android Jetpack XR, Unity, OpenXR, or WebXR, which significantly simplifies application creation.

-Artificial Intelligence Integration with Google's Gemini AI Assistant
+Artificial intelligence integration with Google's Gemini AI assistant

 App ecosystem and compatibility